sgmurphy/wordpress-plugins/import-users-from-csv-with-meta/readme.txt

 *	Import thousends of users or customers in only some seconds
 *   Export users or customers to a CSV file, filtering by role or registered date
 *	You can also import meta-data like data from WooCommerce customers
-*	You can assign roles while importing
+*	You can assign roles while importing.
+To create new user roles or manage existing ones we recommend you using [Profile Builder - Roles Editor](https://wordpress.org/plugins/profile-builder/)
 *	Send a mail to every new user, this mails can be saved as templates and are fully customizable, before sending you can test it
 *	Use your own
 *	You can also update users if the user is already in your WordPress